 Places are free but must be booked in advance.
 Sessions take place online using Zoom, a free online meeting platform.
 If you are not familiar with Zoom our team is available to help and guide you through setting up and using it.
 You will need an internet connection and a compatible device (e.g. laptop, iPad, tablet, phone) to access Zoom.

-For more information or to book a place, talk to one of our team:
+For more information, talk to one of our team:

 Phone: +353 1 524 0367 from 9.30am to 5.30pm Monday to Friday

 The National Neighbourhood creates ways for people to see and make culture in their place with people they know.
 We build cultural projects with communities, connecting artists, groups, and villages with libraries, museums and creative places across Dublin City.
 These new experiences, explorations, and connections are the foundation for people to build creativity into their everyday lives.